thiagogsr/wp-hotjar/README.md

-# wp-hotjar
+# WP Hotjar

-Hotjar plugin for wordpress
+Hotjar plugin for Wordpress.
+See [readme.txt](readme.txt) for more details.